 By Kieran Ruppert

 As far as years to live in Baltimore go, I feel like I picked a real doozy.
-I was here to see Ray Rice’s suspension, the celebration of the 200th anniversary of the Star-Spangled Bagreatestnner, the Orioles’ downright decent 2014 post-season and parts of the city burn as a reaction to a complex intersection of long-term racism and class divides exacerbated by state sanctioned violence against citizens.
+I was here to see Ray Rice’s suspension, the celebration of the 200th anniversary of the Star-Spangled Banner, the Orioles’ downright decent 2014 post-season and parts of the city burn as a reaction to a complex intersection of long-term racism and class divides exacerbated by state sanctioned violence against citizens.
 It has been a fun and formative year.

 That’s right; my article here is yet another bit of noise in the cacophony of people talking about the social unrest in Baltimore who should really just learn when to keep their mouths shut and their fingers off the keyboard.
 But here we are.
 Talking about the rioting without talking about the long-term abuses of power and where they came from is generally a waste of time, so let’s make sure we hit on that before moving on.